Complementarity of Gravitational Collapse (I) Origin of the Bekenstein-Hawking Entropy

-However, this belief contradicts the basic fact of BH thermodynamics very directly, especially the fact that BHs are entropic so microscopically diversifying.
-Facing with this contradiction, both string theory \cite{strominger1996,HorowitzStrominger9602,fuzzballsMathur2002,fuzzballSkenderis2007} and loop quantum gravity \cite{lqgEntropy1996,lqgEntropy1997,AshtekarBojowald0509,Modesto0509} choose giving up the singularity belief but embracing the thermodynamics differently; while some classic \cite{softhairHPS2016} and semi-classic magicians \cite{vijay2024prl} try dancing with the two simultaneously under musics inaudible to all gravitational probes.
-The common feature of these attempts is, their inner structure picture of BHs are indistinguishable from that of singularity belief by the current and near future observations.
-In contrast to this status, we will report here a purely general relativistic way \cite{dfzeng2023} of reconciling the contradiction between the BH thermodynamics and singularity theorem.
-Our key point is the complementary feature of gravitational collapse physics, according to which the metrics describing the microscopic states of BHs will be written out explicitly and their quantisation will yield degeneracies consistent with the area law formula of Bekenstein-Hawking (Bek-Hwk) entropy.
-The observational support and predictions of this reconciling way is rather remarkable and will be discussed in two other works \cite{dfzeng2025b,dfzeng2025c} independently.
+However, this belief contradicts the basic fact of BH thermodynamics directly, especially that BHs are entropic so microscopically diversifying.
+Facing this contradiction, both string theory \cite{strominger1996,HorowitzStrominger9602,fuzzballsMathur2002,fuzzballSkenderis2007} and loop quantum gravity \cite{lqgEntropy1996,lqgEntropy1997,AshtekarBojowald0509,Modesto0509} choose giving up the singularity belief but embrace thermodynamics differently; while some classic \cite{softhairHPS2016} and semi-classic magicians \cite{vijay2024prl} try dancing with the two simultaneously under musics inaudible to classic gravitational probes.
+Except the fuzzy ball picture of \cite{fuzzballsMathur2002,fuzzballSkenderis2007} which can be considered a string theory implementation of our picture here, inner structure of BHs in all these theories is undistinguishable from that of singularity belief by the current and near future observations.
+In contrast with these works, we will report here a new reconciliation between the BH thermodynamics and singularity theorem, whose inner structure picture for pBHs \cite{dfzeng2023} is easily dis-verifiable.
+Our key point is the general coordinate invariance of gravitational physics, according to which the microscopic state of pBHs can be equally well described in both the Schwarzschild and Lema\^itre time definitions.